BarCodeWiz Logo

 • Crystal Reports 8.5 and older do not support fields and formula outputs longer than 254 characters.

-• To encode a Data Matrix barcode, we must split the formula into multiple parts.
+• To encode a PDF 417 barcode, we must split the formula into multiple parts.

 Step 1.
 Add a new formula